MarwanFathy99/Cycle_Accurate_Streaming_Pipeline/README.md

 # Cycle Accurate Streaming Pipeline

 A SystemVerilog streaming pipeline which relies on a handshake mechanism to execute data transfers.
-The module increments data by 1 (used as a sanity check)
+Each pipeline stage increments data by 1 (used as a sanity check)

 The module is expandable to multiple pipeline stages.
 ## Prerequisites